kapouer/matchdom/README.md

 ### alt:yes:no

-Ternary operator, shortcut for "and:yes|or:no"
+Ternary operator, shorthand for "and:yes|or:no"

 Second parameter can be omitted